 Hospice of Spokane cares for anyone of any age with any terminal condition.
 Anyone can refer a person to Hospice of Spokane.
 Individuals are eligible for hospice care if their life expectancy is six months or less and they no longer desire life-prolonging treatments.

-Our team focuses on ensuring comfort and supporting quality of life.
+Our patient-centered care is provided by interdisciplinary teams comprised of physicians, nurses, social workers, nurse aides, volunteers, chaplains, bereavement counselors and other professionals.
 From delivering specialized care right in the home day or night, to around-the-clock phone support and grief counseling for family members, we are here for you.

 The final stages of life are as important as all other stages, deserving presence, respect and dignity as well as freedom of choice.
 We provide care which emphasizes:

 - Principles of death with dignity and grace

 - Support for family and loved ones before, during and following death

 Hospice of Spokane embraces its role as a model for excellence in end-of-life care.
 We are a nonprofit, nondenominational, community-based organization that: